FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

 ## Java Contract Generation Tool

-The console provides a specialized tool for generating Java contracts, making it easy for developers to integrate Solidity and WBC.-The liquid contract file is compiled into a Java contract file.。
+The console provides a special tool for generating Java contracts, which allows developers to compile Solidity and wbc-liquid contract files into Java contract files。

-The current contract generation tool supports automatic compilation of Solidity and generation of Java files, support for specifying wbc-Liquid compiles the WASM file and the ABI file to generate the Java file.。
+The current contract generation tool supports automatic compilation of Solidity and generation of Java files, WASM files compiled by specified wbc-liquid, and ABI files to generate Java files。

 **Note:** The Solidity contract generation tool is directly related to the Solc version number.
-For the corresponding Solidity contract, use the console with the corresponding Solc。Please refer to 1.1 above for consoles of other Solidity versions.。
+For the corresponding Solidity contract, use the console with the corresponding Solc。Please refer to 1.1 above for consoles of other Solidity versions。

 ### Solidity Contract Use